ldab/reflow-solder-hot-plate/README.md

   <img src="img/relow-solder-hot-plate-therm.bmp" width="30%">
 </p>

+## Before anything else:

+:exclamation: :boom:

+Make sure you understand the risks involved on this project as you will be dealing with high temperatures and high-ish voltages.

+It is important that the power supply used is able to supply enough current, otherwise it will crash, if you got the board from me it should be fine, otherwise adjust the values on `lib/temp_control/temp_control.h`

+### TODO

+* Save readings on a vector so it reloads the graph in case you leave the webpage;
+* Websocket terminal;
+*

 ### Main CPU

 I used the the following board because that is what I had on my drawer: